glenjarvis/ansible-hands-on/README.md

     fix_pem_permissons(pem_file_path)
         Forcefully fix the PEM file permissions

-        The larest problem that new users have when connecting ot their first AWS instance is that the permissions on the *.pem key that they downloaded is too permissive.
+        The largest problem that new users have when connecting ot their first AWS instance is that the permissions on the *.pem key that they downloaded is too permissive.
 It really isn't a *private* key if anyone else on the system (group or other) can read the file.